 The Keloid Removal Procedure

-During the first stage of the treatment, Dr. Salloum will surgically excise the keloid scar.
-Depending on the size of the scar and your preference, he might give you a local or general anesthetic during the surgery.
+During the first phase of the treatment, Dr. Salloum will remove the keloid scars by performing surgery.
+Depending on the size and location of the scars, he may use either local or general anesthesia for the procedure.

 Recovery After Keloid Removal